goodmattg/goodmattg.github.io/_posts/2017-09-04-Syntactic-Tree-Kernels.md

 $$ k(x,z) = \Phi(x) \cdot \Phi(z)$$

-is positive semi-definite (non-negative eigenvaules).
+is positive semi-definite (non-negative eigenvalues).
 That is, if the matrix is positive semi-definite we can find a $\Phi$ that implements the kernel function $k$.

 ## Tree Definition

-We worked exclusively with **consitituency parse trees**.
+We worked exclusively with **constituency parse trees**.
 Anywhere I write "tree", I am referring to a constituency parse tree.
-A consistituency parse tree breaks down a sentence into phrases using a well-defined, **context-free**, phrase structure grammar.
+A constituency parse tree breaks down a sentence into phrases using a well-defined, **context-free**, phrase structure grammar.
 A context-free grammar is a set of rules that describes all possible strings in a formal language.
 Given any sentence, we have a formal way to define that sentence as made up of phrases, nouns, verbs, etc. Noam Chomsky was the first define context-free grammars in linguistics to describe the universal structure of natural language.
 We use the Penn-Treebank II formal grammar for this project.
 Here is a small sample of the Penn-Treebank II formal grammar:

 - **RB**: Adverb
 - **IN**: Preposition